aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 orange line.

 Now consider another scenario, where there are too many hawks.
-Competition is fierce and lot of fights among hawks end with severe injuries.
+Competition is fierce and fights among hawks end with severe injuries.
 In contrast, doves back off from fights against hawks and enjoy a better expected payoff.
-This translates to improved chances of reproduction, leading to the next generation having more doves and less hawks (_ascending_ along the blue line).
+This translates to improved chances of reproduction, leading to the next generation having more doves and fewer hawks (_ascending_ along the blue line).

 ### Weighted Average Payoff → Fitness